U.S. SEC to decide soon how to enact 'tick size' pilot program

-NEW YORK (Reuters) - The Securities and Exchange Commission must decide soon whether to ask U.S. stock exchanges to enact a pilot program to try to boost trading in illiquid stocks or let the exchanges put forward a plan first, an SEC commissioner said on Wednesday.
+NEW YORK, May 14 (Reuters) - The Securities and Exchange Commission must decide soon whether to ask U.S. stock exchanges to enact a pilot program to try to boost trading in illiquid stocks or let the exchanges put forward a plan first, an SEC commissioner said on Wednesday.

 Commissioner Michael Piwowar said a groundswell is building in Congress to enact a pilot program that would look at the “tick size,” or the spread between the bid and ask price for quotations for small- and micro-cap stocks.